IbrahimElshafey/LocalResumableFunction/_Documents/_Thinking.md

 * If no row exist then process can start
 * After process finished the row will be deleted
 * Background process to delete dead locks

-# Scenarios
-* Two waits matched for same FunctionState
-* First wait closed but new request come before create new one
-* Update pushed methods calls counter
-* Database.EnsureCreated(); in same time
-* Multiple scan process in same time
-	* Raised in same service [done]
-	* Raised in same service another instance when using load balancer
-* Diffrent services may update/add same methods wait group at same time

 # Reading
 * lock in async method https://blog.cdemi.io/async-waiting-inside-c-sharp-locks/